pargolgivechi/pargolgivechi/README.md

 <br />

-I have Finished the *CS50's Web Programming with Python and JavaScript* with verified certificate.
+I have finished the *CS50's Web Programming with Python and JavaScript* with verified certificate by Harvard University.

 <a href="https://certificates.cs50.io/5e008ca3-e59a-40df-a130-b14917a25390.pdf?size=letter">